 Milford Middle School is a public middle school in Town of Milford.
-618 students go to Milford Middle School and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
-22% of the 618 students here are paying reduced lunch prices.
+618 students go to Milford Middle School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
+22% of the 618 students here get reduced lunch prices.
 The ratio of students to teachers at Milford Middle School is 14:1.
-Milford Christian Academy is one of the nearest middle schools.
+The Colonel Shepard Montessori School is one of the nearest middle schools.

 - Ceramics sculpture

 - Computer arts

 - Video film production

 - Field hockey